Not all maths grads become maths teachers! Jenice is using her skills to digitally transform one of the Philippines’ biggest banks.

 One such STEM graduate is Jenice Aira Taguiam.
 Jenice says she loved maths at school, which is why she went on to study a Bachelor of Applied Mathematics at the University of Asia and the Pacific.
 Now she has the seriously cool-sounding gig of Optimisation Officer at UnionBank – one of the biggest banks in the Philippines.

-Jenice says she is excited to see how data analytics and Artificial Intelligence (AI) will transform loads of industries in the Philippines as businesses adapt to the digital age, and she loves being part of that transformation.
+In the world of STEM, Jenice says she is particularly excited to see how data analytics and Artificial Intelligence (AI) will transform loads of industries in the Philippines as businesses adapt to the digital age, and she loves being part of that transformation.

-When she’s not using data and numbers to make the world a better, more efficient place, you’ll find Jenice binge-watching Korean dramas and chatting with friends!
+And when she’s not using data and numbers to make the world a better, more efficient place?
+You’ll find Jenice binge-watching Korean dramas and chatting with friends!

 Check out more of our women in STEM profiles here.